 If you want to save some cash on fixing your Lexus GX 460, it’s important to catch any problems as soon as possible.
 Lexus was smart enough to add a warning light for the suspension in the GX 460 model.

 So when something big is up, you’ll see it right away.
-But don’t forget, there are other signs that could mean trouble with your suspension.
+But don’t forget, other signs could mean trouble with your suspension.
 Some common symptoms of air suspension issues in Lexus GX 460 are mentioned below:

 Rear Axle Hitting Bump Stops Often